Leafeling/hazelthats.me/src/pages/projects/code-calico.md

 ---
 _Games made using C# with the Godot Engine.
 Site made with Astro._

 A collaboration between myself and a couple friends from the web, working together to make video games!
-Mostly concern myself with some project management, backend programming and playtesting.
+I mostly concern myself with some project management, backend programming and playtesting.